10 Great Tips to Manage Your Manager

 Building both relationships will help improve how you get on, your communication and make working together more enjoyable.

-Tip 8 to manage your boss is Take Work From Your Manager
+8. to manage your boss: Take Work From Your Manager

 Reducing your manager’s workload is nearly always a good thing in your manager’s eyes providing you go about it in the right way.

 If you are able to take away tasks or activities that your manager finds annoying or time consuming, great.
 Doing so will help your manager and further improve their attitude towards you.
 How doesn’t like a team member directly helping make life easier.

 Look for opportunities to ask to take on work that your manager is doing or will have to do say if a problem arose.
 Get agreement and be clear on what you need to deliver by when and meet these expectations.

 - Don’t take activities, tasks, or projects that the manager likes doing unless they ask you to do so

 - Start doing tasks, activities, or projects without getting the manager’s permission to start doing them